Articles

 When should you consider switching from Stripe Connect?

-You should consider alternatives if you’re triggering payouts based on your own business logic rather than managing connected seller accounts, if you need Same Day ACH or instant payment rails to improve payee retention, or if Stripe is forcing your Standard account migration and re-onboarding thousands of payees creates operational risk.
+You should consider alternatives if you’re triggering payouts based on your own business logic instead of managing connected seller accounts, if you need Same Day ACH or instant payment rails to improve payee retention, or if Stripe is forcing your Standard account migration and re-onboarding thousands of payees creates migration risk.

-What features should you prioritize when comparing mass payout alternatives?
+What features should you focus on when comparing mass payout alternatives?

 How does API integration complexity differ across payout providers?